Rapid Intervention / High Readiness Brigade: History

+The headquarters of MbZ QRF was inaugurated on 28 March 2023 by Chairman of the Joint Chiefs of Staff of the Jordanian Armed Forces Yousef Huneiti.

+In November 2024, a women's platoon facility at the headquarters of MbZ QRF was inaugurated.
+The facility was built in partnership with the International Organisation for Migration and the government of Canada.

 Mission

 Jordan has created the brigade to provide a rapid-response capability against situations that may flare up rapidly, particularly along the borders, and to sustain operations for several days.
 The brigade is an important element in the containment of Daesh and other extremist forces, and both the US and UK have supported this initiative with training and equipment.
 The Joint Special Operations Command has also taken an important role in shaping the structure and tactical employment of the brigade.

 Rapid mobility is a crucial element, and additional Sikorsky UH-60 Black Hawks – which have been in JSOC service for some time – have been procured from the US to allow the immediate deployment of the brigade, along with more land vehicles.
 Communication is another important area in which new systems are being acquired, allowing Jordan to develop a fully deployable command and control capability.

-The Brigade has its own Joint Tactical Air Controllers (JTACs).
+The brigade has its own Joint Tactical Air Controllers (JTACs).